 Elderberry has been used for hundreds of years to fight colds and flu; it’s high in anthocyanins, antioxidants that protect the cells from damage and activate the immune response.
 The well demonstrated antiviral properties of elderberry, suggest that taking it at the first sign of illness can substantially shorten the duration of flu, and may be especially effective in treating upper respiratory tract infections.

 Probiotics are friendly bacteria that usually inhabit the gut and are a very well documented optimizer of the immune system.
 Seventy percent or more of our immune system is controlled by what happens in the gut, and friendly bacteria are the most important component of that immune system.
-These bacteria modulate the immune system by increasing the numbers of certain white blood cells (T lymphocytes).
+These bacteria modulate the immune system by increasing the numbers of certain while blood cells (T lymphocytes).
 Probiotics also help improve digestion and protect the body from harmful pathogens such as candida albicans.

 Vitamin A plays a major role in the proper function of cells that mediate adaptive immunity, such as T and B lymphocytes role in preventing infections by influencing the activity of T and B lymphocytes (white cells).
 Vitamin A helps to maintain the structural and functional integrity of these mucosal cells.
 Vitamin A is also important to the normal function of several types of immune cells important in the innate response, including natural killer (NK) cells, macrophages, and neutrophils.
 Moreover, Vitamin A is necessary for the generation of antibody responses to specific antigens.

 Quercetin has been shown to control the release of histamine, leukotrienes, and prostaglandins.
 It does this based on its ability to stabilize mast cells, which release histamine and other inflammatory signals.
 It is a popular and widely used remedy for sinus congestion, sneezing, the pollen season, and other issues where the immune system seemed to behave in an excessive direction.